Coo-per/Jetson-Bolt-Pro-Mods/README.md

    ARDUINO 5V        | --connect to--> | ORANGE Wire on Jetson Bolt Pro

 4) Connect 36v battery and power the Jetson Bolt Pro ON
-5) Speed hack complete.
-For good measure.. while everything is still connected you can press the reset button on the arduino which will run the program once more
+5) The headlight will flash twice indicating Speed hack is complete.
+For good measure.. while everything is still connected you can press the reset button on the arduino which will run the program once more - just to be sure.

 **************